Survey of Automated Vulnerability Detection and Exploit Generation Techniques in Cyber Reasoning Systems: Mechanical Phish

 Driller's primary objective is to find bugs in the deeper logic of any application.
-This objective is the motivation for its approach of leveraging the strengths of fuzzing and concolic execution it mitigates their weaknesses.
-Systems that implement fuzzing or concolic execution alone, are limited in the depth and the amount of code coverage because of the inherent limitations of fuzzy and concolic execution \cite{Stephens2016}.
-Traditional fuzzing techniques are fast but fail to find bugs where specific input is required, while concolic execution is an great tool to generate this kind of input it often suffers from the path explosion problem.
+This objective is the motivation for its approach of leveraging the strengths of fuzzing and concolic execution while mitigating their weaknesses.
+Systems that implement fuzzing or concolic execution alone, are often limited in the depth and the amount of code they cover because of the inherent limitations of fuzzing and concolic execution \cite{Stephens2016}.
+Traditional fuzzing techniques are fast but fail to find bugs where specific input is required, while concolic execution is a great tool to generate this kind of input it often suffers from the path explosion problem.
 By combining these techniques Driller can improve the scalability of concolic execution while also improving the effectiveness of fuzzing.
-Unlike some systems that only support discovery of specific types vulnerabilities, Driller can detect any vulnerability that can lead to an application crash.
+Unlike some systems that only support discovery of specific types of vulnerabilities, Driller can detect any vulnerability that can lead to an application crash.

 The core motivation behind Driller's design is that it views the types of bugs that fuzzing and conconlic execution can find in terms of how an application processes input.
-It splits the input processed by application into two categories, general and specific.
+It splits the input processed by an application into two categories, general and specific.
 General input can represent a wide range of valid values while specific input only can only have a small number of valid values.
-This intuitively splits the application into ``compartments,`` where the specific input checks separate one compartment from another.
+This intuitively splits the application into ``compartments,`` where the specific input checks separates one compartment from another.
 Because fuzzing is an effective technique for generating values for general inputs it can be used to explore application paths within a compartment, while concolic execution would be best used to resolve inputs to drive code execution between application compartments \cite{Stephens2016}.

 Driller is comprised of two major components, the fuzzer and concolic execution engine.
-The bulk of the path exploration work is offloaded onto the fuzzer as in most cases it can explore a large number of execution paths on it's own.
+The bulk of the path exploration work is offloaded onto the fuzzer as in most cases it can explore a large number of execution paths on its own.
 This leaves the concolic execution engine to solve for the more complex inputs required by specific checks in an application.